 Scientists needed a way to find out the intrinsic brightness of stars — to figure out their wattage, so to speak.
 That’s when Henrietta Leavitt, a Massachusetts-born “computer” who worked at the Harvard College Observatory, came along.
 In 1908, she published a discovery that may sound small but is one of the most important in the history of astronomy.
-It cracked open the universe.
+As we discuss on this week’s Unexplainable podcast (see the embed above), it cracked open the universe.

 Blinking lights provide a yardstick to measure the universe

 Before Henrietta Leavitt, many astronomers looked at the stars in what’s today known as the Andromeda galaxy — some 2.5 million light-years away — and mistakenly thought they were part of our own Milky Way galaxy (which is only around 100,000 light-years in diameter).

 Those Andromeda stars were orders of magnitude further away.
 Scientists just didn’t know it.